-She considered relaxing her screens and directing a probing thought to Robane's mind from where she was.
-But she had most of the day left, and a remnant of uneasiness made her wary.
-She mist arising from the shrubbery indicated a watering system had been turned on.
+She kept the house area in the telscreen for about ten minutes.
+The only sign of life was the tending machine in the garden.
+That was out of sight in some shrubbery for a while, then emerged and began moving back and forth across one of the lawns while a silvery mist arising from the shrubbery indicated a watering system had been turned on.
 Finally the robot trundled to the side of the house and paused before it.
 A wide door slid open in the wall, and the machine rolled inside.